 It’s only August and hot, humid, or stormy.
 I’ve got some time.

-“OK, what if I come with you?” he says.
+“OK, what if I come with you?”

-The thought of traveling with him for 10 days does not sound fun.
+The thought of traveling with him for ten days does not sound fun.
 I at least know Guatemala is an underdeveloped country and he can’t even give a little to a man on the street in Minneapolis.